DVR98/MultiTasking-Tasks-/README.md

 # MultiTasking(Tasks)
 When the App is launched, it will ask you to choose between 6 options to show different ways you could achieve an end result by using tasks.
+You should enter a number between 1 and 6.

 ### Options:
 1) Basic Task: Writes 1 to 100 by running a task.